-Learn about our fellowships and residency offerings, including the hematology/oncology fellowship program, our clinical training in hematology/medical oncology, and the Mass General Hospital Cancer Center residency program.
+Learn about our fellowships and residency offerings, including the hematology/oncology fellowship program, our clinical training in hematology/medical oncology, and the Mass General residency program.

-Massachusetts General Hospital and Dana-Farber Cancer Institute offer a program in hematology/oncology that prepares academically oriented physicians to become leaders in clinical and laboratory investigation and clinical teaching.
+The Dana-Farber/Mass General Brigham Fellowship in Hematology/Oncology prepares academically oriented physicians to become leaders in clinical and laboratory investigation, clinical care, and education.

 Clinical training in hematology/medical oncology and classical hematology

 During the first year of training, fellows in both the Hematology/Oncology Track and the Classical Hematology Track divide their time among the Dana-Farber, Massachusetts General Hospital (MGH), and Brigham and Women's Hospital (BWH) campuses.
 The combined institutions have more than 1,400 inpatient beds, and provide inpatient and ambulatory hematology and oncology care to patients from around the world.